Spackenkill High School: School profile

 Spackenkill is a four-year public school, having open enrollment and offering a strong college preparation program.
 Vocational programs are offered through Dutchess County BOCES.
 If a student wishes, he or she is able to participate in a bridging program compatible with Dutchess County Community College, and other colleges in the area.
 Additional courses are applicable to students who wish to achieve a higher level of education through Poughkeepsie High School, over the period of summer vacation for all students who reside in the Spackenkill District.
 Spackenkill's overall test average compared to other schools in New York from 0 (worst) to 100 (best) is 96 (+1.0 z-score) Thirteen Advanced Placement Courses are offered throughout the year.
 The school population is 540 with over 60 faculty members.

 Spackenkill High School was named in Newsweek's list of the Best High Schools in America from 2008–2012.

 Community

-Spackenkill High School is located in the middle to upper class suburb of Poughkeepsie, New York.
+Spackenkill High School is located in the Town of Poughkeepsie, New York, a middle to upper class suburb roughly 70 miles north of New York City.
 The district is composed almost entirely of single-family dwellings.
 A large proportion of the district's residents are well educated with a strong commitment to students and their education.
 One of the largest IBM Corporation facilities in the country is located within the district.
 Vassar College, Marist College and Dutchess Community College (DCC) are located within 10 miles of the high school.